heartgg/RAGEMP_menu/README.md

 ```

 ## Controls
-These can be easily customized through RAGE, but if you are trying the example, hold the `B` key while using your mouse to navigate and pressing `left mouse button` to confirm selection.
+These can be easily customized through RAGE, but if you are trying the example, hold the `B` key while using your mouse to navigate and press `left mouse button` to confirm selection.

 ## API Usage
 Getting required classes